 4. Want to travel only in one space?
 Visit Richmond Park right away!

 Richmond is the second largest park in London and is initially (and still is) the home for a very special friend: Deers!
 With an area of 995 hectares, this place offers a wide range of activities for everyone – As a national nature conservation space, a golf court and even a cycling route both for leisure and sports.
 If you don’t have a bike, it’s okay – There is a bike rental service ready to serve your needs.
+If you fancy buying one, have a look at this list of the best cruiser bikes for women.
 Mystical and wild, you will be surrounded by trees and even animals throughout your trip.
 It is highly recommended that you start at the Roehampton Gate and finish at either Ham Gate or Richmond Gate.

 5. In need of purely Vitamin-N(ature)?
 Try The Olympic Park – Epping Forest

 Described as a “vast ride” by a lot of cyclists, this trip takes you along River Lea with lots of reservoirs, locks and home yachts on the way.
 Enjoy London’s biggest open space where you can soak yourself in the greenery.
 Just a warning: This route gets tricky sometimes – road gets muddy during the rain, tree branches can become obstacles and bikers may end up getting lost.
 Also, pay a visit Queen Elizabeth I’s hunting lodge on the way – It’s super stunning and interesting.